floatzcss/floatz/README.md

 ```
 See it live: http://codepen.io/floatz/pen/mpiHa

 The next example shows a vertical menu using **flz_vmenu**.
 Vertical menus can also be used for hierarchical menus.
-The example also shows the use of **flz_disabled** for showing disabled menu items.
+The example also shows the use of **flz_disabled** for indicating disabled menu items.
 ```
 <div class="flz_vmenu">
    <ul>